 Then Levi comes in, because there is a chance we could be doing super-cool-fun stuff without him.
 He runs away with my eyelash curler pretending its a gun, tries to use my bras as slingshots, then pulls all the sheets off my bed and walks around scaring his sister as a blanket-clad ghost.
 This always ends in tears.

-So I have to spend time referring instead of slowly curling and spritzing.
+So I have to spend time refereeing instead of slowly curling and spritzing my mom bob.(This is why I do my hair once every three days.)

 Then we all go to the living room and I take a bunch of selfies.
 Which, by the end aren’t even of me because the kids just statue right.in.front. of the phone.
 It’s just half a dozen shots of toddler foreheads.